FMMT666/SiSeLi/doc/slReadme.txt

-  ScilabSerialLib (SiSeLi) Mini Documentation, V0.5
+  ScilabSerialLib (SiSeLi) Mini Documentation, V0.6
  ===================================================
-  Serial Port DLL for Scilab (Windoze).
+  Serial Port library for Scilab (Windoze).
-  (c)ASkr, 10/2012
+  (c)ASkr, 10/2010 ..
+02/2013
   www.askrprojects.net

 1.0 INTRODUCTION

-    A serial port DLL for Scilab and Windoze.
+    A serial port library for Scilab and Windoze.
-    No time for sensless drivel, just a few words and then on to the interesting part:

-    Scilab, serial, unhappy, didn't work, few hours, programming, new one, 1-8 ports, sharing ;-)
+      FEATURES:

+        - Supports all kinds of serial ports, including USB, Bluetooth or virtual connections.
+        - baud rates up to 3MBit/s
+        - up to 16 simultaneous connections
+        - easy to use
+        - ...

 1.1 FEATURES

     See Chapter 3 for a complete function reference.
-    ...
+    Scroll down to the end to see a list of changes or new features.

-1.2 REQUIREMENTS
+1.2 REQUIREMENTS/NOTES

-    SiSeLi requires Scilab version 5.3+ and comes in 32 and 64 bit variants.
+    SiSeLi requires at least Scilab version 5.3+ and comes in 32 and 64 bit variants.

     Scilab does not run under Windows-2000 any more (*1*), so at least Windows XP is required.

-    Beside Windows and a running Scilab installation, nothing else should be required.
+    Beside Windows and a running Scilab installation, nothing else is required.

     Is it stable?
-    Well, as of version 5, Scilab itself is everything else but stable.
-Any other version below V5.3.0 did not even work on my systems (and I really tried a lot of different combinations!).
-Plot windows did not work, contiguous crashes...
-On some systems, I could not even read the console...
-But 5.3.0-BETA4 really is a great improvement!
+    Yes.
 Usually, Scilab crashes before SiSeli does ;)

       NOTICE:
       All data transfer Scilab <-> SiSeLi is done with pointer arithmetic.